 Sancus staff are still currently working from home but we are currently reviewing how we can start to return to work considering respective government guidelines and physical distancing measures.

-The Sancus Team are always available and if you would like to talk to us or have a query, please email your relationship manager in the first instance, our staff contact details can be found here.
+The Sancus Team are always available and if you would like to talk to us or have a query, please email your relationship manager in the first instance, here are our staff contact details.